visgl/deck.gl/docs/api-reference/geo-layers/mvt-layer.md

 Receives arguments:

 * `getRenderedFeatures` (Function)

+  Calculates the features rendered in the current viewport.

   + maxFeatures: Optional.
 Max number of features to retrieve when `getRenderedFeatures` is called.
 Default to `null`.